16fb/NSCC-Guide/README.md

 * GPU => use normal GPUs
 * dgx => use special dgx fast GPUs
 <br>
-Specifc documentation on queues can be found on pg.4 of [quick start guide](https://help.nscc.sg/pbspro-quickstartguide/) <br>
+Specifc documentation on queues can be found on pg.4 of [quick start guide](https://help.nscc.sg/pbspro-quickstartguide/) under external queues <br>

 ## Problem with pip install as no root access
 Usually, when we add libraries for python, we enter into the command prompt `pip install <module>` or `conda install <module>`. <br>
-However if we `pip install <module>`, we get a permission error, as we end up trying to overwrite files we dont have permission to.
+However if we `pip install <module>`, we get a permission error, as we end up trying to overwrite files we dont have permission to. <br>
+pip modules are usually. installed in /usr/*** file, However we do not have access to that file location on NSCC. <br>

 Therefore, we have to use `pip install -U -q --user <module>`:
 * `-U` => upgrade if possible
-* `-q` => preserve time stamps
+* `-q` => quiet installation, preserve time stamps
 * `--user` => install to user home directory instead of system directory (Installs in site.USER_SITE) [documentation](https://pip.pypa.io/en/stable/reference/pip_install/)